 The Metropolitan Wastewater Management Commission and the City of Springfield, along with the City of Eugene and support from other community partners, are proud to offer the Clean Water University program to Eugene-Springfield area 5th grade classes, free of charge.
 Traditionally held in person in the fall at the MWMC’s Regional Wastewater Treatment Plant, Clean Water University provides an opportunity to learn about wastewater, stormwater, and drinking water.
-Though we shifted to a virtual curriculum offering for the 2020-2021 school year due to the COVID-19 pandemic, the overarching goal of the program remains the same: to teach students about the importance of clean water.
+For the 2023-2024 school year, we will be offering both in-person and online participation with the overarching goal of the program remaining the same: to teach students about the importance of clean water.

-All 5th grade classes in the area are invited to participate in the curriculum during the winter 2021 term, with lessons covering:
+All 5th grade classes in the area are invited to participate in the curriculum during the 2023-2024 school year, with lessons covering:

 - Water Cycle

 - Drinking Water

 - Pollution Prevention

 For more information and links to all lesson materials along with our Teachers’ Guide, visit springfield-or.gov/city/development-public-works/clean-water-university.
 For questions or if you’re interested in learning more about Clean Water University, email email@example.com or call 541.726.2233.